-The Office of Gift & Alumni Information Management is responsible for recording all gifts to The University of Georgia.
-All units receiving gifts or non-exchange transactions should send the appropriate supporting documentation to Gift & Alumni Information Management for proper recording upon receipt.
-This ensures timely entry and reporting of all gifts given to The University of Georgia.
+Gift Accounting is responsible for recording all gifts to the UGA Foundation.
+All units receiving gifts or non-exchange transactions for the Foundation should send the appropriate supporting documentation to Gift Accounting for proper recording upon receipt.
+This ensures timely entry and reporting of all gifts given to the UGA Foundation.

-Whether a gift is in the form of cash, personal property, a pledge to pay, or planned (deferred), there are five essential requirements:
+Whether a gift is in the form of cash, personal property, a pledge to give in the future, or planned gift (deferred), there are five essential requirements:

-All gifts must be consistent with the University's mission.
-In brief, the University's mission is the pursuit of excellence in teaching, research and public service.
+All gifts must be consistent with the Foundation mission.
+In brief, the Foundation's mission is the pursuit of excellence in teaching, research and public service.

 When reporting charitable contributions, a differentiation must be made between private (non-government sources) gifts and grants.
 For management reporting purposes only private gifts/grants are to be reported.
 Private gifts/grants may be awarded on the basis of an unsolicited proposal.
 They may be based on line-item budgets submitted to the awarding agency and may involve the institution in at least the responsibility of periodic and final reports on the uses made of the funds.
 A private grant, like a gift, is bestowed voluntarily and without expectation of any tangible compensation; it is donative in nature.